rust-lang/rfcs/text/3668-async-closure.md

 All currently-stable callable types (i.e., closures, function items, function pointers, and `dyn Fn*` trait objects) automatically implement `async Fn*() -> T` if they implement `Fn*() -> Fut` for some output type `Fut`, and `Fut` implements `Future<Output = T>`.

 This is to make sure that `async Fn*()` trait bounds have maximum compatibility with existing callable types which return futures, such as async function items and closures which return boxed futures.
+Async closures also implement `async Fn*()`, but their relationship to this trait is detailed later in the RFC.

 These implementations are built-in, but can conceptually be understood as:

 ```rust
 impl<F, Args, Fut, T> AsyncFnOnce<Args> for F